Bloomington, IL

 Medications to Be Prescribed

-Typically, you will be prescribed any medications that Dr. Noraian determines to be necessary.
+Typically, Dr. Noraian will prescribe you any medications he deems necessary.
 Please take all medications as directed until gone.
-Any tablets prescribed by Dr. Noraian are advised not to be taken on an empty stomach, as nausea may result.
+You should not take any medications Dr. Noraian prescribes on an empty stomach, as nausea may result.
 Please take these medications with at least a full glass of water.
-For women taking birth control pills, be advised that antibiotics may interfere with their effectiveness and alternative forms of birth control may need to be considered.
+For women taking birth control pills, antibiotics may interfere with the pill’s effectiveness and you may need to consider alternative forms of birth control.

 Food Suggestions